 Fruit tree rootstocks and tree sizes

-Left to its own devices an apple tree grown from a pip or seed will reach a height of 15ft - 20ft.
+Left to its own devices an apple tree grown from a pip or seed will reach a height of 15ft - 20ft / 5m - 6m or so.
 Pear, plum and cherry trees could be even taller.
-Such large trees are not very productive, and since most of the fruit is out of reach, they are difficult to harvest.
+Such large trees look majestic in a traditional orchard, but are not very productive, and since most of the fruit is out of reach, they are difficult to harvest.
 They are also far too big for most gardens.
-For this reason most fruit trees are grafted on the roots of related species which help to keep the size of the tree down to more manageable proportions.
+For this reason most fruit trees are grafted on to the roots or "rootstock" of related species which help to keep the size of the tree down to more manageable proportions.
 The rootstock is therefore an important factor when choosing a new fruit tree for your garden.
-The following table lists the various roostocks we use, and their advantages and disadvantages.

 Rootstock Mature height Spacing Tree forms Notes